Mon - Fri: 9:00AM - 5:00PM EST

 The answers are “yes” in the first example and “no” in the second.

 The Individuals with Disabilities Education Act requires that a child with a disability who qualifies for special education and related services must have an individualized education program (IEP) tailored to his or her needs.
 When the child exhibits behavior problems that interfere with her education or the education of others or that might cause injury to her or other students, the IEP must include a behavioral plan.
-Once the school identifies the behavior issues and an intervention plan is developed, this becomes the professional standard of care specific to the student.
-The IEP addresses the type and level of supervision that the school has determined necessary to protect the child from harm.
+Once the school identifies the behavior issues and develops an intervention plan, this becomes the professional standard of care specific to the student.
+The IEP addresses the type and level of supervision that the school has determined necessary to protect the child from harm and must be enforced at all levels of their education by all relevant personnel to ensure the special needs child is not hurt at school and avoid any school liability and negligent supervision lawsuits that may ensue.

 Because the child in our example above has a history of running off during class trips, the appropriate professional standard would likely require that an additional aide accompany her on trips.
-If another child has a history of getting out of his seat on the bus, running up and down the aisles, and distracting the driver, the appropriate professional standard of care might be to assign a bus aide to him.
+If another child has a history of getting out of his seat on the school bus, running up and down the aisles, and distracting the driver, the appropriate professional standard of care might be to assign him a bus aide.

 If the defined standard is breached and the child or others are injured, that breach might be considered a proximate cause of injury — and the concept of sovereign immunity would not apply.
-In the absence of immunity, courts have held upheld student injury lawsuits stemming from the negligent failure to provide a reasonably safe environment or adequate supervision.
+In the absence of immunity, courts have upheld student injury claims during cases of negligence in schools stemming from failure to provide a reasonably safe environment or adequate supervision.

 Negligent Supervision

-In another example of potential negligence, the City School District of New Rochelle, N.Y., was ordered last August to pay compensatory damages after it failed to evacuate two students in wheelchairs during a fire emergency.
+In another example of potential negligent supervision, the City School District of New Rochelle, N.Y., was ordered last August to pay compensatory damages after it failed to evacuate two students in wheelchairs during a fire emergency.
 The U.S. Attorney for the Southern District of New York found that New Rochelle High School violated the Americans With Disabilities Act in not having an evacuation plan for students with mobility impairments.
 The students, one of whom has cerebral palsy, were left in a third-floor classroom while the rest of the school was evacuated.
-School officials, who have contested the U.S. Attorney’s findings, said their plan for dealing with students with disabilities in an emergency was to get them to a “safe room” where first responders can find them, but the safe room closest to the students required maneuvering down stairs.
-New York State law, however, requires a full evacuation during an actual emergency.
+School officials, who have contested the U.S. Attorney’s findings, said their plan for dealing with students with disabilities in an emergency was to get them to a “safe room” where first responders can find them.
+Still, the safe room closest to the students required maneuvering downstairs.
+However, New York State law requires a complete evacuation during an emergency.

-Even if the school had been found in compliance with the law, clearly, this plan was inadequate for a child in a wheelchair.
-The school had a duty to consider the students’ disabilities and their inability to navigate stairs, and to plan adequately for their evacuation in the event of an emergency.
+Even if the school had been found in compliance with the law, this plan was inadequate for a child in a wheelchair.
+The school had a duty to consider the students’ disabilities and their inability to navigate stairs and to plan adequately for their evacuation in the event of an emergency.
+From our earlier discussion of “What is an example of a hostile environment,” this borders on discrimination and failure to provide proper disability facilities.

-The parents appealed to the state Supreme Court, which observed that a verdict cannot be reversed when it is supported by substantial credible evidence.
-In this case, the substitute teacher testified that she was watching five students — all of whom required special attention.
+The parents appealed to the state Supreme Court, which observed that a verdict cannot be reversed when supported by substantial, credible evidence.
+In this case, the substitute teacher testified that she was watching five students, all requiring special attention.
 All parties agreed that the substitute teacher had a duty to supervise the student closely.
 However, the fact that the substitute had failed to see this student climbing the equipment did not constitute a breach of duty (Morgan v.
 Great Falls School Dist.
 No. 1, 995 P.2d 422 [Mont.
 2000]).

-In this example, the professional standard of care was that the student was not to play on the equipment.
-However, the focus in this case was not this standard, but on the general supervision that was provided at the time.
-Regardless of the standard, the court determined that because the substitute teacher was providing supervision, as required, the school was not liable for his injury.
+In this example, the professional standard of care was that the student would not play on the equipment.
+However, the focus in this case was not on this standard but on the general supervision provided at the time.
+Regardless of the standard, the court determined that because the substitute teacher provided supervision, as required, the school was not liable for negligent supervision resulting in his injury.
 In other words, the teacher was doing her job.
-Would the result have been different if the complaint focused on the playground rule set by the teacher and the duty of the school to ensure that the substitute teacher enforced the rule?
+Would the result have been different if the complaint focused on the playground rule set by the teacher and the school’s duty to ensure that the substitute teacher enforced the rule?

 In this case, would the student have been protected from harm if the child’s upper body had been secured?
 More than likely, he would not have been injured.
 This raises an important question: Would a reasonable person know that if the child’s upper body was not secure in his wheelchair and there was an accident, the child would likely become injured?
-If injury is foreseeable, it is the responsibility of those in charge to assure safety.
-This student’s safety could be reasonably assured if those in charge had provided him with a wheelchair and a bus equipped to secure him both across his lap and upper body.
+If injury is foreseeable, those in charge are responsible for ensuring safety and avoiding cases of negligence in schools.
+This student’s safety could be reasonably assured if those in charge had provided him with a wheelchair and a bus equipped to secure him across his lap and upper body.

 Summary

-When schools and other agencies responsible for the care of children have knowledge that a student’s behavioral or physical disability may place that student or others at higher risk of being seriously injured or killed, they have a higher duty to supervise students in a manner specifically appropriate for the child’s condition.
+When schools and other agencies responsible for the care of children know that a student’s behavioral or physical disability may risk that special needs child getting killed or seriously hurt at school or place others at higher risk, they have a higher duty to supervise students in a manner specifically appropriate for the child’s condition.
 A reasonable standard of care is tailored to the student’s unique history and needs.
-Failure to establish and follow such a standard may leave a school liable in the event of a casualty.
+Failure to establish and follow such a standard may attract costly cases of negligence in schools and leave a school liable in the event of a casualty.

-If the symptoms of a child’s disability suggest to a reasonable person that the student might be injured or even killed without special supervision and the responsibility for providing it is not carried out, the school will likely be held liable in the event of a student death or injury.
+Suppose the symptoms of a child’s disability suggest to a reasonable person that, without special supervision, the student might be injured or even killed, and the responsibility for providing it is not carried out.
+In that case, the school will likely be held liable for negligent supervision and associated damages in the event of a student’s death or injury.
 If, on the other hand, the school provided an appropriate IEP and level of supervision but an injury still occurred, the school is unlikely to be held liable.
-Assessing the individual characteristics, emotional, and physical needs of students with disabilities and developing an appropriate safety plan is a clear duty of the school.
+Assessing the individual characteristics and emotional and physical needs of students with disabilities and developing an appropriate safety plan is a clear duty of the school.

 Like this article?
 Feel free to share: